Benefits and safety tips for Hiking in Winter

 - Snowshoes*: can be helpful in deeper snow

 - Crampons*: helps you get grip on icy surfaces.
+This is what I missed on our Zakopane hike;)

 - Hiking poles*: helpful on long hikes, or uphill hikes but also in the snow.
+Read more about my recommendations why hiking poles are a great thing to have.

 - Camp stove*: great if you need to heat water, make some soup or porridge while being out camping in winter (or summer)